Mini Pecan Pie Tarts with a Buttery Shortbread Crust

 • Prepare the Filling: Brown ½ cup (113 g) butter in a medium saucepan over low heat until golden and fragrant.
 Stir ⅔ cup (133 g) sugar into hot butter until it dissolves.
 Add ¾ cup (255 g) corn syrup , ¼ teaspoon table or sea salt, 1 teaspoon vanilla extract, and Lemon juice from half a small lemon and stir.
 Whisk in 3 eggs, mixed with a fork and whisk gently into the butter mixture until combined and smooth.
 Add 1⅔ cup (165 g) pecans, coarsely chopped and toasted.

-• Fill and Bake: Pour about 1/4 cup of filling into each of 15 unbaked and frozen tart shells and place them on a rimmed baking sheet.
+• Fill and Bake: Fill each frozen tart shell almost to the top and place them on a rimmed baking sheet.

 Bake in oven at 375˚F (190˚C) until browned and set.
 My mini tarts take about 25 minutes, but the time may vary depending on the size of your tarts.